sola-st/CMI-Finder/README.md

     contains data files we used for test: mainly real inconsistent statements and previously unseen data from 7 repos (check the paper) and the predictions of our models on these data.

 Data Folders were intentionally omitted from the repo because they contain large-sized files but they will appear in the final zip package.

+spreadsheet
++ outputs + results of table + figure
+and some documentation of the results